4rnd25/overcoming_data_scarcity_in_roadside_thermal_imagery/README.md

 This is the official repository for the paper: Overcoming data scarcity in roadside thermal imagery: A new dataset and weakly supervised incremental learning framework.
 As reference to this code please cite the paper.

 ## Installation
 This code was build using python 3.11.
 The requirements.txt file includes all necessary packages.
 Additionally this repo should be part of the PYTHONPATH.
+Moreover it is important to clone with --recurse-submodules to get also the modified yolov7 and the SORT code.

 ## Data